GalAvineri/ISIC-Archive-Downloader/README.md

 # Optional download abilities
 1. You can download a subset of the archive by specifying how many images you would like.
 `python download_archive.py --num_images 1000`
 If this option isn't present, the program will download all the available images.

 2. You can start downloading images from an offset.
    `python download_archive.py --offset 100`
    This is useful for example if you would like to append upon a prior download.

 3. You can choose to download either only benign or malignant images.
    `python download_archive.py --filter benign`
    Note: If you would like k benign images instead of all the benign images, you could do
    `python download_archive.py --num_images k --filter benign`

+4. You can choose to download the segmentation of the images
+   `pyton download_archive.py -s`
+   and the directory which they will be downloaded to.
+   `python download_archive.py -s --seg-dir /Data/Segmentations`

+5. You can choose not to download the lesion images.
+   `python download_archive.py --no-images`
+   This might be useful if you would like to download only the descriptions of segmentation images.

-4. You can change the default directories the images and the descriptions will be downloaded into.
+6. You can change the default directories the images and the descriptions will be downloaded into.
 `python download_archive.py --images-dir /Data/Images --descs-dir /Data/Descriptions`

-5. You can also change the default amount of processes that will work in parallel to download the archive.
+7. You can also change the default amount of processes that will work in parallel to download the archive.
 `python download_archive.py --p 16`
 But if you have no knowledge about this one, the default will be fine.